Image via Facebook

 DiBona has long sought to move up the political pecking order, having run unsuccessfully for various countywide elected offices.

-Even so, Boner is widely assumed to be assuming that he will eventually be the mayor of Quincy someday even though his support in the most recent city council elections was down a fair amount from past elections.
+Even so, Boner is widely assumed to be still assuming that he will eventually be the mayor of Quincy someday even though his support in the most recent city council elections was down a fair amount from past elections.

 His fatal stunts which undermined his dreams?

-Objecting to and so postponing until the next council meeting a handful of proposed ordinances that were precipitated as mandates care of the campaigns of the winning slate of challengers who wiped out all but him from among the now former supermajority slate of obsequious vassals of the mayor on the city council.
+Objecting to and so postponing until the next council meeting a handful of proposed ordinances that were precipitated as mandates care of the campaigns of the winning supermajority slate of challengers who wiped out all but him from among the now former supermajority slate of obsequious vassals of the mayor on the city council.

 The proposed ordinances ranged from seeking only proper transparency from the long opaque Koch Maladministration, typical levels of finance oversight for a city auditor for Quincy’s City Auditor, cancel controversial raises for council members and the mayor, allowing input by the public at the city council meetings, and seeking answers from the City Solicitor.